ashantamil2010-cell/electric-learns/README.md

 | 02 | [Pushbutton Toggle](02-pushbutton-toggle/) | `digitalRead`, `INPUT_PULLUP`, `if/else`, modulo `%` |
 | 03 | [Ultrasonic Traffic Light](03-ultrasonic-traffic-light/) | HC-SR04 sensor, `pulseIn`, distance math, `if/else if` chains |

 Each project folder has its own README with a parts list, wiring guide, and how-it-works explanation.
+New projects get added as the series continues.

 ## 🛠️ What You Need to Get Started